patrickcberry/jekyll-bootstrap4/pages/tasks.md

 - Skills - Create
 - Locations - Create
 - Clients - Create
+- Add a section for conferences (also to CV?)

 ###### Resume Locations
 - Resize map height based on media queries